 This Product Specification uses the abbreviated terms defined in S-158.
 In addition, the following abbreviations are used:

+FC Feature Catalogue

+GI Registry IHO Geospatial Information Registry (https://registry.iho.int)

+PC Portrayal Catalogue

-FC Feature CatalogueS-1xx S-100 based data product, where “1xx” stands for the product number assigned by the IHO (which may begin with numbers other than “1”)
+S-1xx S-100 based data product, where “1xx” stands for the product number assigned by the IHO (which may begin with numbers other than “1”)

+SRS Spatial Reference System.
+GML-specific term for the GML attribute that indicates the coordinate reference system.

+NOTE: The Part 10a checks use the field tags defined in S-100 Part 10a for ISO 8211 fields instead of the full field names.
+There are too many fields named in the checks to list individually in this clause.
+S-100 Part 10a should be consulted to identify ISO 8211 fields from the tag names.

 Symbols